josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 What sort of viewpoint must it take to see this as merely a negligible side effect?

-How can I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can vibe-code some app I probably could've just built myself anyway?
+How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can vibe-code some app I probably could've just built myself anyway?

 ---